magnesj/ResInsight/docs/ResultColorLegend.md

 published: true
 ---

-The color mapping of the displayed cell result is controlled by the **Legend Definition** located below a result node in the **Project Tree**.
+The color mapping of the displayed cell result is controlled by the **Color Legend** located below a result node in the **Project Tree**.
 The legend can be shown or hidden by checking or unchecking the box in front of the Legend Definition.

 ![Legend Configuration]({{ site.baseurl }}/images/legend_configuration.PNG)